Essay questions usually contain key words like “discuss” or “why” that are easily misunderstood

 In each case, the top term can mean both of the lower ones together or just one of them.
 This ambiguity of compare is probably the reason why essay questions requiring differences to be considered as well as similarities prefer to use the unambiguous compare and contrast.

 Critique means “evaluate through identifying positives and negatives”.
 It is often preferred to criticise because that word has similar ambiguity to that of compare (it could mean “give the negative points” as well as “give the positives and negatives”).

 Some of the words in the above lists are very close in meaning to some of the others.
 This seems true of outline, review and summarise; of list and survey; and of appraise, assess and evaluate.
 It is not true, however, of account for, which means “explain”, and give an account of, which means “describe”.

 Finally, discuss is probably the most common of all the words.
 It usually calls for the kind of argument where opposing lists of points are presented and compared in order to facilitate an overall judgement (see 168.
 Ways of Arguing 2).
 It is quite often placed at the end of a question, like this:

 (h) Africa’s economic future lies in manufacturing, not agriculture.
 Discuss.

 This essay would require manufacturing and agriculture to be separately analysed for the likely benefits and problems that expanding each would bring to Africa, and then would have to use these in judging the truth of the statement in the question.
 Possible answers would range from “the statement is true” to “the statement is false”, with such intermediates as “mainly true” and “partly true”.

-Very often an essay instruction word can be paraphrased with a question word.
+Another alternative to an instruction verb is a question word.
 For example, (a) above could begin with how instead of describe the process …, (b) could have how important instead of discuss the importance, and (c) could use what are instead of outline.
 The combination of how + adjective needs special care.
 Consider this:

 (i) How important is a knowledge of phonetics for teaching and learning foreign languages?